Kuyavia: Partitions of Poland

-In 1815 under the provisions of the Congress of Vienna, Kuyavia was divided between the Kingdom of Poland (Congress Poland remaining in a personal union with the Russian Empire, from 1831 direct part of Russian Empire) and the Kingdom of Prussia.
-While the Brześć Kujawski province (counties: Aleksandrów, Radziejów and Włocławek) remained with the Masovia Governorate of Congress Poland in Russian Empire, Inowrocław (Hohensalza) and Bydgoszcz (Bromberg) was incorporated into the Prussian Grand Duchy of Posen.
+In 1815 under the provisions of the Congress of Vienna, Kuyavia was divided between the Kingdom of Poland and the Kingdom of Prussia.
+Congress Poland remained in a personal union with the Russian Empire, from 1831 direct part of Russian Empire.
+The Brześć Kujawski province (counties: Aleksandrów, Radziejów and Włocławek) remained with the Masovia Governorate of Congress Poland in Russian Empire.
+Inowrocław (Hohensalza) and Bydgoszcz (Bromberg) was incorporated into the Prussian Grand Duchy of Posen.

 The Polish population resisted anti-Polish policies, which included forced Germanisation and Russification, and took part in several uprisings incl. the Greater Poland uprising of 1848 and January Uprising of 1863–1864.
 That division outlasted the 1871 unification of Germany until the end of World War I.

 Republic of Poland

 Following World War I, Poland regained independence and control of the region.
 Within the Second Polish Republic, from 1918, the western part of Kuyavia belonged to Poznań Voivodeship, and the eastern part belonged to the Warsaw Voivodeship.
 In 1938 almost all Kuyavia became a part of Pomeranian Voivodeship.
 In 1934 the Muzeum Nadgoplańskie in Kruszwica was built.
 It was opened in 1939, and it had valuable collection of ethnographical objects, inter alia: furniture and clothing.